-In the fall 2021, the Theater and Dance Department will offer the First Year Course (FYC) THDA105, Seeing Performance in the Twin Cities.
+In the fall 2022, the Theater and Dance Department will offer two sections of the First Year Course (FYC) THDA105, Seeing Performance in the Twin Cities.

 Theater and Dance Audition Information

-Auditions for theater productions and dance concerts are open to all students.
-First-year students are regularly cast in shows and dance concert pieces.
+Auditions for theater productions and dance concerts are open to all Macalester students.
+First-year students are regularly cast in theater productions and dance concert pieces.